MarcoIeni/cargo-assist/README.md

 [recommended by GitHub](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow).

 Note that the account that owns the PAT will be the author of the commit.
-If you don't want *cargo-fmt-bot* to commit with your account, consider creating a
+If you don't want *cargo-assist* to commit with your account, consider creating a
 [machine user](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts).